gotechnica/technica-expo-app/README.md

 guide!
 You can find the linter for Atom [here](https://atom.io/packages/linter-python-pep8).

-## How to Use

-### Admin Instructions
+## Hackathon Organizer Playbook

+### Before the Hackathon

+- Deploy all of the services for this expo app.
-1. Create your Devpost and add your sponsor's challenges (or your own!) - make sure to follow the [Devpost Guidelines](#devpost-guidelines) outlined below!
+- Create your Devpost and add your sponsor's challenges (or your own!) - make sure to follow the [Devpost Guidelines](#devpost-guidelines) outlined below!
-2. Log in as `admin` and add sponsors and assign unique access codes.
+- Log in as `admin` and add sponsors and assign unique access codes (or leave blank input boxes to auto-generate an unique 8-character access code).
-3. Add the challenges to each sponsor (*important:* when naming the challenge, make sure it is exactly the same string as you created in Devpost, but remove the ` - company_name` portion (e.g. if you have a challenge in Devpost that says `Best Hack to Transform Transportation - Lyft`, you should add a challenge of the name `Best Hack to Transform Transportation` in the admin console))
+- Add the challenges to each sponsor (*important:* when naming the challenge, make sure it is exactly the same string as you created in Devpost, but remove the ` - company_name` portion (e.g. if you have a challenge in Devpost that says `Best Hack to Transform Transportation - Lyft`, you should add a challenge of the name `Best Hack to Transform Transportation` in the admin console)).
+- Prepare some form of communication to give your sponsors their access codes and login link.

+### Before The Expo
+- Hold sponsor briefing to give winner selection instructions and guidelines.

+### After Devpost submission deadline ends
+- Export projects from Devpost in CSV format
+- Seed projects into DB via admin dashboard
+- Assign table numbers via admin dashboard

+### Monitoring expo progress
+- Sponsors should be actively submitting in their winner selections as they finish judging their challenges - this can be monitored via the admin dashboard

-### Sponsor Instructions
+## Sponsor Instructions

 TODO